 Unfortunately, no lines or line rental doesn’t necessarily mean cable-free.
 Want to cut all of the cords?
 Keep reading this post and your office will be line free and unrestricted with digitally enhanced cordless telephones (DECT) from Blueface.

 Step 1: Assessing Your Office Situation for DECT

-Not every office necessarily needs a wireless situation and, depending on your layout, not every office is ideal for a wireless environment.
-Start by surveying your office and network capabilities.
+Not every office necessarily needs a cordless telephone and, depending on your layout and not every office is ideal for a wireless environment.
+To begin, survey your office and network capabilities.

 Step 2: Choosing Wireless / DECT Phones

 Not all wireless hardware works with every provider, get started with this list.

 What handsets are compatible?
 Panasonic TPA60 and TPA65.

 DECT requires a TGP600 bay station that supports up-to-eight handsets.

 New customers should ask Blueface about ideal wireless environments.

 Existing Blueface UC customers can order directly from the Blueface UC Store.